Teaching Graduate and Undergraduate Courses:

 K-12 Education in STEMS - Lecture and Hands-on-Activities Materials Derived from Bourouiba Group's Research:

-With testimonies from K-12 students and teachers, including Ms Howard's class:
+With testimonies from K-12 students and teachers, including Ms Howard and Garcia's classes and others:

 Bill Nye’s Science Rules podcast interview with Prof. Bourouiba on COVID19